-In order to convict an accused for the offence punishable under Section 304B IPC, the following essentials must be satisfied:
+To convict for the offence punishable under Section 304B, the following essentials must be satisfied:

 (ii) Such death must have occurred within seven years of her marriage;